 When it comes to recording and mixing, optimizing gain structure is a fundamental procedure that needs to be understood in order to make both the correct technical and creative decisions when working with audio.
-Being a mastering engineer I often see stereo files that are delivered that have gone beyond 0dBFS – end stops – digital zero – clip point. (or signals clipped prior to the master output – maybe in a plug in) By definition digital audio systems have a finite way of accurately representing your audio signal.
-Your musical signal is represented by numbers and these are not infinite, the mathematics ends at 0dBFS on your audio workstations 24 bit stereo master output bus. (and any internal, fixed point math buses) If your output signal is constantly hitting the end of the stereo master bus meter (or your plug in meters) you need to think about your mix gain structure in order to avoid clipping your audio.
+Being a mastering engineer I often see stereo files that are delivered that have gone beyond 0dBFS – end stops – digital zero – clip point. (or signals clipped prior to the master output – maybe in a plug in) By definition digital audio systems have a finite way of accurately representing your audio signal at their output.
+Your musical signal is represented by numbers and these are not infinite, the mathematics ends at 0dBFS on your audio workstations 24 bit stereo master output bus. (and any internal, fixed point maths buses) If your output signal is constantly hitting the end of the stereo master bus meter (or your plug in meters) you need to think about your mix gain structure in order to avoid clipping your audio.